jconorgrogan/New-Computationally-efficient-way-to-calculate-e/README.md

-Found an interesting way to calculate e which seems incredibly accurate as well as extremely computationally efficient.
-The interesting thing is that at EXTREMELY large values of n, it differes from the actual value of e by the absolute value of  7e/8 to -10^2n.... not sure why this is.

 ## Complementary Expressions Method for Approximating \( e \)

 The complementary expressions method leverages two complementary limits that converge to \( e \) and \( \frac{1}{e} \) respectively.